wschreyer/PENTrack/README.md

 1. stlDirName - the relative path to the directory containing the STL files that are to be processed
 2. specialPathToSTL - specify this if you wish to append a prefix to the relative path of the STL files.
 This is useful if you are running the script in a location that has a different relative path to the STL directory in comparison to the location of the PENTrack executable.

-### Writing Output files to ROOT readable files

-merge_all.c: A [ROOT](http://root.cern.ch) script that writes all out-files (or those, whose filename matches some pattern) into a single ROOT file containing trees for each log- and particle-type.